What is Financial Spread Betting?

 The cost of placing a financial spread bet is known as the spread.
 Each financial instrument has its own spread.
 This spread is multiplied by the size of your bet size to give the overall cost of the trade.

-*Spread betting accounts are available in EUR or GBP denominated currencies
+*Spread betting accounts are available in GBP denominated currency

 Spread Betting Markets